The Unattainable: Screenplay

-This film is based on a story by Elwood D. Henning.

-Eugene B. Lewis (1878–1924) created the screen adaptation for this film.
+Eugene B. Lewis (1878–1924) wrote the screen adaptation for this film based on a story by Elwood D. Henning.

 Filming

 Exteriors

 To capture the rustic atmosphere called for in the film, director Lloyd Carleton's company paid a visit to a big sheep ranch located near Los Angeles, California.
 The ranch was located in the northwestern San Fernando Valley region of Los Angeles.
 The surrounding area provided one of several ideal backgrounds for the film.
 Hence, broad segments of the film's exteriors were shot in Chatsworth Park, California.
 Another area ideally suited for background footage was the Sierra Nevada Mountains located in the state of Nevada.

 The beginning scenes of the film stand out because they showcase over 3,000 sheep filmed at Chatsworth Park ranch in California.

 The blood transfusion procedure in the hospital scene is portrayed realistically and follows the correct protocols.
 Universal City's state-of-the-art hospital was the location for shooting the transfusion scenes.